 “Oh, such an honour, Mr. Bingley!
 Lizzy would be delighted!”

-Elizabeth shuddered at her mother’s outburst, especially since Mr. Darcy stood nearby and obviously heard.
+Elizabeth shuddered at her mother’s outburst, especially since Mr. Darcy stood nearby and it was apparent he had heard her, for he turned his head towards them.
 She continued to smile, however.
 “I look forward to it.”

-When Bingley walked away, Elizabeth pursed her lips tightly together, knowing that she would soon be the topic of gossip amongst their neighbours for having danced two with the new occupant of Netherfield.
+When Bingley walked away, Elizabeth pursed her lips tightly together, knowing that she would soon be the object of gossip amongst their neighbours for having danced two with the new occupant of Netherfield.

-Despite her fatigue, she enjoyed her second dance, as well.
+Despite her fatigue, she enjoyed her second dance with him, as well.
 Mr. Bingley had such a lively personality, laughed frequently, and was always gracious in his manner of speaking.
 She also preferred this dance to her first one, as Mr. Darcy stood this one out.
 But even though he was across the room, she could readily see the censure on his face as he watched them.

 When the dance ended, Elizabeth again thanked him and excused herself, saying she needed to freshen up.
 She hoped that in doing so, it might discourage any gossip relating to her and Mr. Bingley.

 She picked up a drink and stepped outside to join Charlotte in the back courtyard.
-The evening was delightful, and she enjoyed being able to rest, away from the crush of people.
-The two ladies stood back from the door as people came in and out.
+It was a delightful evening, with a mild breeze, and she enjoyed being able to get away from the crush of people.
+The two ladies stood in a corner near the door and watched as people came in and out.

 As they talked, Elizabeth noticed Mr. Darcy step out with Mr. Bingley.